bgri/m100LE/README.md

 ### Formats

-As mentioned above, there are multiple versions of the program available.
+As mentioned above, there are multiple versions of the M100LE program available.
 Only one file, ([M100LE+comments.DO](M100LE+comments.DO)), is the true source code.
 All others are derived automatically, mostly for smaller file size and to ease installation.

+<details><summary>Click to learn more about the different formats.</summary>

 There are two variables that cause the proliferation of files: